Zero-viscosity Limit for Boussinesq Equations with Vertical Viscosity and Navier Boundary in the Half Plane: Introduction

-\begin{Remark} This result can extend to the inviscid limit problem of the parallel three-dimensional case when we instead the initial data satisfying $\nabla \cdot \bold{u}_0^0=0$ and $(\bold{u}^0_0, \theta_0^0)\in H^{s}(\mathbb{R}^3_+)$ for some $s>3.$ \end{Remark} The arrangement of the remaining sections is as following.
+In addition, this result can be extended to the inviscid limit problem of the parallel three-dimensional case. \end{Remark}

+The arrangement of the remaining sections is as following.
 We devote Section 2 to constructing an approximate solution using boundary layer expansion.
 We will give the stability analysis of the linearized system around the approximate solution in conormal Sobolev space in Section 3.
 In Section 4, we will focus on dealing with the nonlinear terms and deriving the $L^\infty$ estimates to close the uniform estimates.